Hidden KDP Categories — How to Find Niche Browse Nodes

 Method 1: Reverse-Engineer from Competing Books

 Find a book similar to yours that's ranking well.
 Scroll down to its Product Details section on Amazon.com.
 You'll see the "Best Sellers Rank" area, and underneath it, the category paths the book is listed in.
-If you see a category that doesn't appear in your KDP dashboard dropdown, you've found a hidden one.
+If you see a category that doesn't appear in your KDP dashboard, you've found a deeper niche node worth targeting.

 Write down the full category path exactly as Amazon displays it.
-You'll need this later when you request placement.
+You'll use it to find the matching option when you set your own categories.

 Method 2: Browse Amazon's Category Tree Manually

 Go to the Kindle Store, then click through the left sidebar filters.
-Amazon exposes subcategories in the sidebar that don't exist in KDP's publishing interface.
+Amazon exposes subcategories in the sidebar that sit several levels below the obvious top-level options.
 You can drill down four, five, sometimes six levels deep.
-At each level, check the URL.
-It contains a "node=" parameter followed by a number.
-That number is the browse node ID, and it's the key to requesting that specific category.
+At each level, check the URL — it contains a "node=" parameter followed by a number.
+That number is the browse node ID, and it tells you exactly how granular a niche exists.

 Method 3: Use a Category Research Tool